hschilling/OpenMDAO-Framework/docs/design-doc/case_recording.rst

 Query capability
 ++++++++++++++++

-Concept of chaining of query methods
+Concept of chaining of query methods.

-Flow from JSON/BSON file to what you want:
+Flow from JSON/BSON file to what you want [ maybe make a diagram ]:

 * cds = CaseDataset(‘filename.json’, 'json')
   - JSON/BSON file -> casehandlers.query.CaseDataset